naksyn/Pyramid/README.md

  1. Dynamic loading of BloodHound Python, impacket secretsdump, paramiko, DonPAPI, LaZagne, Pythonnet, pproxy.
  2. BOFs execution using in-process shellcode injection.
  3. In-process injection of a C2 agent and tunneling its traffic with local SSH port forwarding.
+ 4. In-memory loading of a remotely fetched dll via MemoryModule technique.

 ### Tool's description